skashfaazim/DS_Team_1_Project/README.md

 ## Research Questions

 1. **Prediction Accuracy:** How accurately can we predict total rentals (`cnt`) per day and per hour using weather and calendar/time features?
 2. **Key Drivers:** Which variables (e.g., temperature, weather, hour-of-day, season) most influence demand?
+3. **Rider Segment Patterns:** How do **casual vs. registered** riders differ in their daily and hourly usage patterns and what drives each group?
+4. **Day-Type Patterns:** How do **working vs. non-working** days affect rental patterns at both daily and hourly resolutions, and what are the key drivers in each segment?

 We sourced our raw dataset by downloading from the link below:
     - https://archive.ics.uci.edu/dataset/275/bike+sharing+dataset